Alb-O/obsidian-sidecars/README.md

 - **Automatic and manual sidecar creation:**
   - Automatically create and manage sidecar files for any file type you choose.
   - Create sidecars on demand from the File Explorer context menu.
+  - Pick a note from your vault to use as the default template for new sidecar files.

 - **Context menu integration:**
   - Right-click any file to create or open its sidecar.
 If the file type is not monitored, you’ll be prompted to add it.